 The ABS Labour Force Survey contains key estimates of labour market activity at the national, state/territory and regional level.
-New data are released monthly on the 3rd and 4th Thursday of the month.
+New data are typically released monthly, with the detailed data set (for SA4s) released a week after the headline estimates (for Australian and the states/territories).
 The ABS publish release dates months in advance.

-- ♣ The monthly release includes key economic indicators, i.e. data on employed persons, underemployed workers, unemployed persons, the unemployment rate, hours worked and the participation rate, at the National, State and Territory level. - ♣ The detailed monthly and quarterly release contains more detailed data, including duration of unemployment, regional and by age. - Industry and occupation data are included in this release but are only collected and updated quarterly (February, May, August and November) each year.
+- The monthly release includes key economic indicators, i.e. data on employed persons, underemployed workers, unemployed persons, the unemployment rate, hours worked and the participation rate, at the National, State and Territory level. - The detailed monthly and quarterly release contains more detailed data, including duration of unemployment, regional and by age. - Industry and occupation data are included in this release but are only collected and updated quarterly (February, May, August and November) each year.